 Or rather, direct quotations from the man are on each of the sarcophagi.
 On one side they are in German, on the other in Russian:

-The man is everywhere – as he should be, since the ‘victory of 1945 in Europe was above all his’ (David Roberts).
+Why?
+The ‘victory of 1945 in Europe was above all his’ (Roberts).
 Churchill and Roosevelt may have been dispensable and the war still won.
 Not so Stalin, for he was ‘indispensable to the Soviet victory over Nazi Germany’.
 So, at the most important of war memorials in Berlin, Stalin is there to stay, inscribed in stone.

 And so are plenty of communist symbols: